Do I Qualify For A Mobility Scooter?

 As of 11 April 2018, the mobility element of the allowance is £59.75 per week.

-If you want to check your eligibility, click here.
+It's incredibly easy to check your eligibility.
 Remember, if you’re a parent, you can also apply for the Motability scheme on behalf of your child if they receive one of the mobility allowances listed above.
 However, it’s important to keep in mind that some products aren’t suitable for all ages.

 You’ll need a suitability assessment